Course Catalog 2024-2025

 SWG 400 Special Studies (1-4 Credits)

 For qualified juniors and seniors.
-Admission by permission of the instructor and director of the program.
-No more than 4 special studies credits may be taken in any academic year and no more than 8 special studies credits total may be applied toward the major.
+No more than 8 special studies credits total may be applied toward the major.
+Instructor permission required.

 Fall, Spring